Chris Rose: NFL Network

 On August 28, 2012, NFL Network announced they had added Rose to their team.
 He currently is a studio host for the channel.
 Rose is the host of NFL GameDay Highlights, NFL GameDay Final, as well as the postgame edition of NFL Total Access following the network's Thursday Night Football coverage.
 Rose continued to host Intentional Talk for MLB Network, even though that network's studios were in New Jersey while the NFL Network's were in Los Angeles.

+Cleveland Browns

+Since 2022, Rose has served as the play-by-play announcer for preseason telecasts of the Cleveland Browns on WEWS-TV 5 in Cleveland.
+Following the 2023 Browns season opener, longtime radio play-by-play announcer Jim Donovan went on medical leave to undergo treatment for leukemia, and Rose was named as Donovan's substitute.
+Rose would continue to serve as the Browns' radio announcer for the rest of the season; Andrew Siciliano would take over the permanent radio play-by-play announcer from 2024 onwards.

 BattleBots

-In 2015, Rose was named as the play-by-play announcer for ABC's revival of the robot combat series BattleBots, joined by UFC commentator Kenny Florian.
+In 2015, Rose became a play-by-play announcer for ABC's revival of the robot combat series BattleBots, joined by UFC commentator Kenny Florian.
 Rose continued his role on the revival's third season, which moved to Science Channel.

 PokerStars Big Game

 In 2010, Rose co-hosted season 1 of the PokerStars Big Game with Joe Stapleton.
 Rose was replaced by Scott Huff in season 2, so Rose could focus on MLB broadcasting full-time.